metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 After collecting all participant signatures, the orchestrator MUST verify:

 - That each individual signature is valid with respect to the corresponding partial public key.
-- That the aggregate of all signatures is valid under the aggregated public key.
+- That the aggregate of all signatures is valid with respect to the aggregated public key.

 If any verification fails, the orchestrator MUST mark the process as unsuccessful and notify participants.
 As before, it MAY attempt to attribute fault and take or propose appropriate action.